need4swede/sprout-track/src/components/securityReadme.md

 ### Lockout Protection

-- After 3 failed authentication attempts, the system implements a 5-minute lockout
+- After 3 failed authentication attempts, the system implements a 5-minute lockout that is IP based
 - During lockout, authentication attempts are disabled
 - A countdown timer shows the remaining lockout time